QariSb/CaM-VEA/README.md

 ### 🙌 Acknowledgments
 Project maintained by **Abdul Basit (QariSb)**.
-Developed with the assistance of Priya Prerna for reproducible computational biology workflows.
+Developed with the assistance of Dr Prerna Priya for reproducible computational biology workflows.